Cross-country skiing in Bend Oregon is a popular winter activity among locals and visitors alike.

 Cross-Country Skiing and Snowshoe Tours and Lessons

-Wanderlust Tours hosts a variety of tours year round.
+Wanderlust Tours hosts a variety of tours year-round.
 Their winter tours include daytime and nighttime snowshoeing options.

 Mt.
 Bachelor Ski Resort offers cross-country skiing lessons.
 This is probably the most flexible option for one-time cross country skiing lessons near Bend.

-The Bend Endurance Academy offers nordic skiing lessons for all ages.
-These lessons are hosted weekly as part of an 8 week program.
+The Bend Endurance Academy offers Nordic skiing lessons for all ages.
+These lessons are hosted weekly as part of an 8-week program.
 This option is great for locals who are able to attend one session each week.

 Conclusion